MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_memory_information.md

 ### -field FrameBufferBase

-Pointer to the virtual address of the <a href="wdkgloss.f#wdkgloss.frame_buffer#wdkgloss.frame_buffer"><i>frame buffer</i></a> in the caller's address space.
+Pointer to the virtual address of the <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">frame buffer</a> in the caller's address space.
 The frame buffer is the actively displayed part of video RAM.

 ### -field FrameBufferLength